-We are excited to announce that Rush-Henrietta is now using Remind as the districtwide classroom communication tool!
+Rush-Henrietta is continuing the use of Remind as the districtwide classroom communication tool.
 If you're not already familiar with Remind, it makes it easy to stay involved with your child's learning with messages and updates from your teachers and schools sent directly to your phone or online account.
 Remind is free to use, and you'll be able to get and send messages on any device-even a simple text message from your phone!
 Remind automatically translates messages into your preferred language.
 Here is a video demo to see how Remind works.